 A word about Rumination

-When you are faced with an unpleasant situation or find yourself very mad or upset at something someone did — STOP YOURSELF FROM RUMINATING ON IT.
+When you are faced with an unpleasant situation or find yourself very mad or upset at something someone did — It’s important to stop yourself from ruminating on it.

 Instead try to paint a positive picture of the best possible outcome from this situation.
-Every time you start to worry, train your mind to go back to the positive painting.
+Every time you start to worry, train your mind to go back to painting positive pictures.

 What is your Belief System?